-Functional teams separated by thousands of miles and several time zones or only two floors apart in the head office are stuck in silos.
+Whether separated by thousands of miles and timezones, or just by two floors in the head office tower, teams are stuck in silos.

 Teams don’t collaborate.
 They hoard information; they are focused on different priorities; and they blame each other when projects stall or fail to deliver.

 This isn’t an easy fix.
 There isn’t a piece of technology or a software tool that organizations can buy that suddenly makes people collaborate.
 Managers can’t just set up a meeting or a conference call and assume they’ve covered their bases.